alprtechie-b11y/basic_test_repo/README.md

 # basic_test_repo
-using it for basic tests
+using it for basic daily tests